Are you preparing for the IELTS test?

 Maybe the topic card reads:

-This is too easy.
-All the student has to do is tell the story of the day they bought the object.
+This is very easy.
+All you have to do is tell the story of the day you bought the object.

-But usually, they just describe the colour, the shape and the size.
+But I have heard many students describe the colour, the shape and the size of the thing they bought.

-Let’s imagine that the object is a school bag.
+Let’s imagine that the object you want to describe is a school bag.

 It could go something like this:

 Inside the store, they had many different bags.
 Bags for sport, for work, for casual use.
-They just had a massive selection.
+They just had a huge selection.

 A shop assistant came over to help me and asked me what I was looking for.
 I told her that I was looking for a casual bag for school.